TomerPacific/enhanced_drop_down/README.md

 - In case you are relying on an external source to provide the data for the dropdown, you can pass in the url to fetch that data

-**NOTE that currently, the parsing of the url is in JSON and only valid for key-value pairs that are in String format and type**
+**Please be aware that currently, the parsing of the url is in JSON and only valid for key-value pairs that are in String format and type**

 ### Instantiating an EDW is as follows: